discord-php/DiscordPHP/README.md

 ### Contributing

 We are open to anyone contributing as long as you follow our code standards.
 We use PSR-4 for our autoloading standard and PSR-2 for our code formatting standard.
-Please, if you send in pull requests follow these standards.
+Please, if you send in pull requests follow these standards and that you are making pull requests for the develop branch, changes to master are automaticly ignored.